Sz-Tim/isRev/ms/msDraft.md

 **Fig 5** Richness of the most speciose genus or subfamily predicts the richness of the remaining species.
 (a) The elevational richness pattern of the most speciose genus is nested within the richness pattern of the remaining species for most gradients.
-The trend is apparent with all datasets combined (black line) and within each gradients (gray lines).
+The trend is apparent with all datasets combined (black line) and within each gradient (gray lines).
 There is, however, much variability in the slope of the relationship among gradients.
 (b) The nestedness of the richness patterns becomes stronger at the subfamily level.
 The relationship is strong with all datasets combined (black line) and much less variable among transects (gray lines) compared to the genus level.